core-wg/oscore/draft-ietf-core-object-security.md

 The value of the Object-Security option SHALL be encoded as follows:

-* The first byte encode a set of flags and the length of the Partial IV parameter.
+* The first byte encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV size n.
 If their value is 0, the Partial IV is not present in the compressed message.
     - The fourth least significant bit k is set to 1 if the kid is present in the compressed message.
     - The fifth-eighth least significant bits (= most significant half-byte) are reserved and SHALL be set to zero when not in use.
 * The following n bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).
 * The following 1 byte encodes the kid size m, if the kid is present (k = 1).
 * The following m bytes encode the value of the kid, if the kid is present (k = 1).
-* The remainining bytes encode the ciphertext.
+* The remaining bytes encode the ciphertext.

 ~~~~~~~~~~~
  7 6 5 4 3 2 1 0